 The Officiating Task Team recommends that all officiating instructors, officiating coaches/supervisors and all Level III/IV/V/VI officials complete the COVID-19 eLearning module.

-Officiating coaches/supervisors must respect public health authority guidelines regarding physical distancing within facilities.
-If officiating coaches/supervisors are prohibited from visiting the officials’ dressing room, they should consider other means to communicate with officials following a game, which may include by phone, virtual meetings or by email.
+If physical distancing, masking, and other public health measures can be respected, officiating coaches/ supervisors should be admitted to facilities and to the officials' dressing room.
+If officiating coaches/ supervisors are prohibited from visiting the officials’ dressing room, they should consider other means to communicate with officials following a game, which may include by phone, virtual meetings or by email.

 Associations are permitted to utilize on-ice coach/mentor officials, but also must respect and follow public health authority and facility guidelines.